SwedbankPay/developer.swedbankpay.com/checkout-v3/payment-presentations.md

 However, be sure to register your domain/package and submit screenshots of your integration for approval.
 Login to
-[Google Pay & Wallet Console][google-pay-profile], go to the **Google Pay API tab** and upload the screenshots and submit your integration for approval.
+[Google Pay&trade; & Wallet Console][google-pay-profile], go to the
+**Google Pay&trade; API tab** and upload the screenshots and submit your integration for approval.
 The screenshots should be of the entire buyflow process (ex: add to cart, checkout, payment, confirmation - if available).
 Your **Merchant ID** will only work in production environment once Google complete their review and approve your submitted integration.

 Unless you have provided us with your **Merchant ID** as part of signing your agreement with Swedbank Pay, you can e-mail us it at